Chart Color Schemes

 Employment conditions in Bathurst Surrounds demonstrate exceptional strength compared to most Australian markets

-Bathurst Surrounds has a skilled workforce with an unemployment rate of 1.1% as of June 2025.
-It has 4,013 residents in work, which is below the Rest of NSW's rate by 2.6%.
+Bathurst Surrounds has a skilled workforce with an unemployment rate of 1.3% as of September 2025.
+It has 4,021 residents in work and its unemployment rate is 2.6% below the Rest of NSW's rate of 3.8%.

-Workforce participation stands at 61.3%, slightly higher than Rest of NSW's 56.4%.
-The dominant employment sectors are agriculture, forestry & fishing, health care & social assistance, and construction.
-Agriculture, forestry & fishing is particularly strong with an employment share 2.5 times the regional level.
-However, health care & social assistance shows lower representation at 12.7% compared to the regional average of 16.9%.
+Workforce participation stands at 61.3%, compared to Rest of NSW's 56.4%.
+The dominant employment sectors among residents include agriculture, forestry & fishing, health care & social assistance, and construction.
+Agriculture, forestry & fishing shows strong specialization with an employment share of 2.5 times the regional level, while health care & social assistance has lower representation at 12.7% versus the regional average of 16.9%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.

 Frequently Asked Questions - Employment